 Alzheimer's disease is the most common cause of dementia.
 Dementia is a group of symptoms associated with a decline in the way your brain functions, affecting your memory and the way you behave.

-Read about amniocentesis, a diagnostic test carried out during pregnancy to assess whether the unborn baby could develop a genetic or chromosomal condition.
+Read about amniocentesis, a diagnostic test carried out during pregnancy to assess whether your baby could develop a genetic or chromosomal condition.

 Find out about the symptoms of anaphylaxis, how to treat it, why it happens and how to prevent it.